ptitSeb/gl4es/README.md

 *or for the ODroid*

     cmake . -DODROID=1; make GL

+*or for Android*

+    An Android.mk is provided that should compile with an NDK

+*or use ccmake*
 Alternatively, you can use the curses-bases ccmake to select wich platform to use interactively.

 ----